Fighting game: Matches and rounds

 Mortal Kombat allows the victor to perform a gruesome finishing maneuver called a "Fatality".

 Fighting game matches generally consist of a set number of rounds (typically three), beginning with the announcer's signal.
 If the score is tied after an even number of rounds (typically 1-1), then the winner is decided in the final round.
 Round decisions can also be determined by time over, which judge players based on remaining health to declare a winner.
 In the Super Smash Bros. series, the rules are different.
 Instead of rounds, the games usually give players a set number of lives (called stocks) for each player (usually three), and if the score is tied between two or more fighters when time runs out, then a "sudden death" match will take place by delivering a single hit to an opponent with 300% damage.

 Fighting games widely feature health bars, introduced in Yie Ar Kung-Fu in 1984, which are depleted as characters sustain blows.
 Each successful attack will deplete a character's health, and the round continues until a fighter's health reaches zero.
 Hence, the main goal is to completely deplete the health bar of one's opponent, thus achieving a "knockout".
-Games such as Virtua Fighter also allow a character to be defeated by forcing them outside of the arena, awarding a "ring-out" to the victor.
+Games such as Virtua Fighter also allow a character to be defeated by forcing them outside of the arena, awarding a "ring-out" to the winner.
 The Super Smash Bros. series allows players to send fighters off the stage when a character reaches a high percentage of damage; however, the gameplay objective differs from that of traditional fighting games in that the aim is to increase damage counters and knock opponents off the stage instead of depleting life bars.

 Beginning with Midway's Mortal Kombat released in 1992, the Mortal Kombat series introduced "Fatalities", where the match victor inflicts a brutal and gruesome finishing move onto the defeated opponent.
 Prompted by the announcer saying "Finish Him!", players have a short time window to execute a Fatality by entering a specific button and joystick combination while positioned at a specific distance from the opponent.
 The Fatality and its derivations are arguably the most notable features of the Mortal Kombat series with cultural impact and controversies.

 Fighting games often include a single-player campaign or tournament, where the player must defeat a sequence of several computer-controlled opponents.
 Winning the tournament often reveals a special story-ending cutscene, and some games also grant access to hidden characters or special features upon victory.
 Tekken introduced the concept of story modes in 1994 with the first arcade full motion video cutscenes for each character's victory.